#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 48:58 I was very happy with myself.

-49:03 Turned out it was impossible to package because of certain assumptions that one of the libraries I was using made.
+49:02 Turned out it was impossible to package because of certain assumptions that one of the libraries I was using made.

-49:12 So, you figure it out from day one.
+49:13 So you figure it out from day one.

-49:28 that's going to force you to actually install your package into a virtual environment and then run the test against that package.
+49:27 That's going to force you to actually install your package into a virtual environment and then run the test against that package.

-49:34 It's not as scary as it sounds.
-I have a whole, by the way, if you go to my website code mouse92.com, I've got a whole talk on this called Escaping the Cardinal Cult.
+49:35 I have a whole, by the way, if you go to my website, code mouse92.com, I've got a whole talk on this called Escape in the Gargo Cult.

-49:58 So you never again have to have the thing of, well, it works on my machine, because you are, all of your tests are depending on actually installing your package.
+49:58 So you never again have to have the thing of, well, it works on my machine because you are, all of your tests are depending on actually installing your package.

-50:07 So if something breaks, you bring in a dependency that just doesn't work with your packaging scheme, you know right away and you can make a decision about it.
+50:08 So if something breaks, you bring in a dependency that just doesn't work with your packaging scheme, you know, right away.

 50:15 Yeah, that's good advice.

-50:17 There's a lot of depth to the packaging thing.
-I had a whole panel on it on talkPython not long ago.
+50:16 There's a lot of depth to the packaging thing.

 50:21 Definitely a lot there.

-50:22 No, yeah.
+50:22 Oh, yeah.

-50:23 Deep rabbit hole, but you know what?
+50:23 Deep rabbit hole.

 50:24 Don't copy it.

-50:25 Don't, don't copy, pasta.
+50:25 Don't don't copy pasta.

 50:27 Don't copy paste.